-- 84. Suspension prevents a student from continuing with their course for a specified period, and from graduating at the expected time.
+- 86. Suspension prevents a student from continuing with their course for a specified period, and from graduating at the expected time.
 Suspension is appropriate for patient safety concerns that are serious enough to require suspension whilst remediation is undertaken.
-It should be imposed where conditions are not workable, and the opportunity to remediate deficiencies or recover from illness, for example, is best achieved outside the course environment. - 85.
-Examples of conduct which might merit a suspension include students who are in the process of demonstrating that they have recovered from an addiction. - 86.
-When students return from suspension, there should be an appropriate review carried out by a representative of the Student Fitness to Practise panel to enable progress to be considered as part of a discussion.
+It should be imposed where conditions are not workable, and the opportunity to remediate deficiencies or recover from illness, for example, is best achieved outside the course environment. - 87.
+Examples of conduct which might merit a suspension include students who are in the process of demonstrating that they have recovered from an addiction.

+- 88. When students return from suspension, there should be an appropriate review to enable progress to be considered as part of a discussion.
 During the discussion, evidence of remedial action taken by the student, specific to their case, during the period of suspension would usually be considered.
 This might include further evidence of reflection and learning such as a reflective essay or other set work demonstrating understanding of why the suspension was necessary and why the student feels that they can return, for example, as well as medical and therapeutic reports if appropriate.
 In cases of substance misuse, a medical and therapeutic report will almost always be required before a student can return to clinical practice under supervision.
 If progress has been made and patient safety can be assured, further conditions for a period of time with an appropriate review may be agreed.
-(See the section on Conditions above at paragraphs 79 to 83).

-- 87. Although this list is not exhaustive, suspension may be appropriate when some or all of the following factors are apparent: - A breach of professional values is serious, but is not fundamentally incompatible with the student continuing on the course.
+(See the section on Conditions above at paragraphs 81-85). - 89.
+Although this list is not exhaustive, suspension may be appropriate when some or all of the following factors are apparent: - A breach of professional values is serious, but is not fundamentally incompatible with the student continuing on the course.
 Remediation is possible but suspension is necessary for patient safety reasons. - There is potential for remediation whilst the student is suspended. - The student's judgement may be impaired and there is a risk to patient safety if the student were allowed to continue on the course even under conditions. - There is no evidence that the student is inherently incapable of following good practice and professional values. - The panel is satisfied the student has insight and is not likely to repeat the behaviour. - There will be appropriate support for the student when returning to the course.